MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 - Website provisioning is faster.
 - Design studio experiences are faster.
-- Website configurations can be contained in solutions to provide smoother application lifecyle management (ALM) experiences.
+- Website configurations can be contained in solutions to provide smoother application lifecycle management (ALM) experiences.
 - Updates of Power Pages enhancements and bug fixes are improved.

-## Determine whether your site is using the standard or enhanced data model
+## Identify your site's data model

 There are several ways to determine which data model your site is using: